briangershon/linux-desktop-ansible/README.md

 Double-click on "Install Linux Mint" DVD image on Desktop to install.

+* You may want to choose the option to Encrypt your hard-drive

 Install VMWare Tools via menu.
 Extract file, then run install script.

         $ sudo reboot now